Fan (person): Characteristics

 "Beliebers", the fans of Justin Bieber, gathering around the hotel where Bieber is supposed to be inside in Oslo, Norway on 30 May 2012.

-Fans usually have a strong enough interest that some changes in their lifestyles are made to accommodate devotion to the focal object.
+Fans usually have a strong enough interest that some even go as far as to make severe changes in their lifestyles in order to accommodate devotion to the focal object.
 Fans have a desire for external involvement – they are motivated to demonstrate their involvement with the area of interest through certain behaviors (attending conventions, posting online, displaying team banners outside their homes, etc.).
 Fans often have a "wish to acquire" material objects related to the area of interest, such as a baseball hit by a famous slugger or a used guitar pick from their musical hero.
 As well, some fans have a desire for social interaction with other fans.
 This again may take many forms, from casual conversation, e-mail, chat rooms, and electronic mailing lists to regular face-to-face meetings such as fan club meetings and organized conventions.

-There are several groups of fans that can be differentiated by the intensity level of their level of involvement or interest in the hobby (level of fanaticism) The likelihood for a subject of interest to be elevated to the level of fandom appears to be dictated by its complexity.
+There are several groups of fans that can be differentiated by the intensity level of their level of involvement or interest in the hobby (level of fanaticism).
+The likelihood for a subject of interest to be elevated to the level of fandom appears to be dictated by its complexity.
 Complexity allows further involvement of fans for a longer period of time because of the time needed to work the subject of interest 'out.'
 It also contributes to a greater sense of belonging because of the mental effort invested in the subject.